JanWielemaker/my-pceemacs-lib/README.md

-# Extending the SWI-Prolog biilt-in editor pceEmacs
+# Extending the SWI-Prolog built-in editor pceEmacs

 This  directory holds  some examples  for extending  various modes  in pceEmacs.
 This  directory  must  be installed  in  a  the  directory